jccuevas/cpp-docs.es-es/docs/mfc/reference/colecontrol-class.md

 ### <a name="parameters"></a>Parámetros

 *pDC*<br/>
-Identifica el contexto de dispositivo de contenedor para publicarse.
+Identifica el contexto de dispositivo contenedor que se va a liberar.

 ### <a name="return-value"></a>Valor devuelto